Ahmet Ertegun: In popular culture

 Ertegun has been represented several times in popular culture.
 In Ray, the biopic of Ray Charles, he is portrayed by Curtis Armstrong.
 In Beyond the Sea, the biopic about Bobby Darin, he is played by Tayfun Bademsoy.

-Musician Frank Zappa named his son Ahmet after Ertegun, who played an important role in Zappa's early career.
+He appeared as an interview subject in the documentary film "Blind Willie's Blues" (1997 and 2023).

 Controversies

 Views on the Armenian Genocide

-Musician Serj Tankian (from System of a Down) has claimed that Ertegun was against recognising the Armenian Genocide in line with the official policy of Turkey, his home country.
+Musician Serj Tankian (from System of a Down) has claimed that Ertegun was against recognising the Armenian Genocide in line with the official policy of Turkey, Ertegun's home country.

-In December 2006 (shortly after Ertegun's death), Harut Sassounian, an Armenian-American writer and contributor for The Huffington Post, published an op-ed in which he claims that he had talked personally with Ertegun some time before his death, and that Ertegun did acknowledge the Armenian Genocide, and he even wished to speak publicly about it; according to Sassounian, Ertegun "firmly believed that once Ankara put the issue of the Genocide behind it, the country would attain the respect of the international community and would not waste its efforts and resources to counter Armenian efforts for Genocide recognition".
+In December 2006 (shortly after Ertegun's death), Harut Sassounian, an Armenian-American writer and contributor for The Huffington Post, published an op-ed in which he claims that he had talked with Ertegun, and that Ertegun did acknowledge the Armenian Genocide, and he even wished to speak publicly about it; according to Sassounian, Ertegun "firmly believed that once Ankara put the issue of the Genocide behind it, the country would attain the respect of the international community and would not waste its efforts and resources to counter Armenian efforts for Genocide recognition".
 The writer ends his piece by explaining: "I could not write this column while he [Ertegun] was alive, since I did not want him to become the target of hate mails and threats from Turkish extremists by alerting them that he was considering the possibility of issuing a public statement on the Armenian Genocide.
 Alas, he passed away without being able to do so, which is a great loss for both Armenians and Turks.
 I hasten to add that it is a greater loss for Turkey.
-Ertegun believed that by acknowledging the Genocide, Turkey would earn many political dividends and lose practically nothing!".
+Ertegun believed that by acknowledging the Genocide, Turkey would earn many political dividends and lose practically nothing!"

 2017 sexual harassment/assault allegation

-In 2017, Dorothy Carvello alleged that Ertegun tried to remove her underwear and groped her under her shirt at a public event in 1987.
+In 2017, music executive Dorothy Carvello alleged that Ertegun tried to remove her underwear and groped her under her shirt at a public event in 1987.
 Her book Anything for a Hit tells of her experiences.